nt153133/Kombatant/README.md

 - [x] __Auto Follow__

-  Will cause the bot to automatically follow either the party leader, the party tank or a fixed character at a set distance.
+  Will cause the bot to automatically follow either the party leader, the target character, the party tank or a fixed character at a set distance.

   *Note: Due to technical limitations Auto Follow does not support jumping.*